mtzmarianaa/CompStats-GPforArtHistory/README.md

  - getSURFfeatures.m : extracts SURF descriptors for the most important 4 SURF points
  - fitDiff_stats.m : fits different gaussian regressions with different kernels and optimization techniques, and outputs a table with information about the fit (error_L2_train, error_Linf_train, error_average_train, max_interval_length_train, interval_length_average_train, which_worse_train, percentage_lowerError_mean_train, error_L2_test, error_Linf_test, error_average_test, max_interval_length_test, interval_length_average_test, which_worse_test, percentage_lowerError_mean_test, time_taken)
  - plotEstimatedSURFpoints.m : plots the top SURF points on a painting
  - GP_analysis.m : this is the final script to make conclusions.
 It uses fitDiff_stats.m with the different methods of information extraction from Generate_data.m and produces tables with information about the different fits.
-This is extremely slow so if the user doesn't want to run this but want to explore the variables generated, they can be found on conclusion_variables.mat so just call "load conclusion_variables.mat" to explore them.
+This is extremely slow so if the user doesn't want to run this but want to explore the variables generated, they can be found on GP_analysis_variables.mat so just call "GP_analysis_variables.mat" to explore them.